black-hole-group/gpumonty/Important_Considerations.md

 REMEMBER TO ENABLE SCATTERING ALLOCATIONS ONCE TEST IS DONE The error in the high frequencies is related to the size of the bin

+nvcc -o RNG RNG.cu -I/home/pedro/gsl/include -L/home/pedro/gsl/lib -lgsl -lgslcblas -lm -lcuda Error in scattering is due to dtauscatt values!
+The error seems to be provenient from this.
+The error does not seem to come from gpu_alpha_inv_scatt value;